tuhh-softsec/APR4Vul/README.md

 python script/repair.py TBar --benchmark VUL4J --id VUL4J-6
 ```

-Once the repair execution is finished, you could obtain the repair results at the configured folder (`/results` in the container machine, or the results folder you have already configured on your host machine).
-For the above example, you could obtain the result file at the path `/results/vul4j/apache_commons-compress/VUL4J-6/result.json` in container machine, which contains information about:
+Once the repair execution is finished, you can obtain the repair results in the configured folder (`/results` in the container machine, or the results folder you have already configured on your host machine).
+For the above example, you could obtain the result file at the path `/results/vul4j/apache_commons-compress/VUL4J-6/result.json` in the container machine, which contains information about:
-  * `repair_begin`, `repair_end` are the timestamps of the beginning and the end of the repair exection
+  * `repair_begin`, `repair_end` are the timestamps of the beginning and the end of the repair execution
-  * `patches` contains the list of generated patches from the repair tool, represented in textual diff (`patch` key) and other respresentations if available (`edits` key).
+  * `patches` contains the list of generated patches from the repair tool, represented in textual diff (`patch` key) and other representations if available (`edits` key).

 ```json
 {